 Cooking Rabbit Meat

-You can substitute rabbit meat for chicken in most recipes.
-Because rabbit is such a lean meat, cook it “low & slow” with a sauce or marinade.
-Freshly processed meat must be aged properly for maximum tenderness.
-Cook a whole rabbit in a Crockpot or Instant Pot or cut in parts to fry, grill, or bake.
+Rabbit meat can be substituted for chicken in most recipes.
+Because rabbit is such a lean meat, it’s best to cook it “low & slow” with a sauce or marinade.
+Freshly processed meat must be aged properly before cooking or it will be tough.
+Cook whole rabbits in a Crockpot or Instant Pot or cut in parts to fry, grill, or bake.
 Cooking Rabbit 101 and a video on How to Cut up a Rabbit Fryer is included in our Meat Rabbit Processing Course.

 Boneless Rabbit Meat – 3 ways